cabforum/smime/SBR.md

 4. The CA has previously been made aware that the Applicant's Private Key has suffered a Key Compromise, such as through the provisions of [Section 4.9.1.1](#4911-reasons-for-revoking-a-subscriber-certificate);
 5. The CA is aware of a demonstrated or proven method to easily compute the Applicant's Private Key based on the Public Key (such as a Debian weak key, see <https://wiki.debian.org/SSLkeys>).

-The CA or a Delegated Third Party MAY generate the Private Key on behalf of the Subscriber.
+The CA or a Delegated Party MAY generate the Private Key on behalf of the Subscriber.

 ### 6.1.2 Private key delivery to subscriber